Straight to the Point

 Besides the awkwardness of lifting all the jars at once with the basket, the basket’s wires are set rather far apart and I sometimes had trouble placing jars so they wouldn’t fall in-between and tilt.
 Lastly, after a lot of canning, some rust began to show on the rack.
 While that won’t affect canning, it could eventually affect the integrity of the rack.
 In the end, the basket bumped this canner from the top spots.

-This is a beast of a canner that looks like it will last for generations.
+What we liked: This is a beast of a canner that looks like it will last for generations.
 It also looks a bit intimidating, and takes a little bit of practice to feel confident when putting the lid on, but I got used to it quickly and rapidly began to prefer it over twist-on lids.
 It doesn’t have a rubber or silicone gasket that will need to be replaced over time; instead, it has a metal-on-metal seal that works remarkably well.
 While the 10-quart test cooker only had a capacity of four one-quart jars or five wide-mouth pint jars, that’s a comfortable size for someone who isn’t cooking in huge batches, and it's relatively easier to store.
 The canner is made from machined aluminum and is quite thick and a bit heavier (13.2 pounds) than our other favorites, but not enough to be a deal breaker.

 No matter what I canned, from jars full of water to actual food, the jars sealed without an issue, and the process was simple.
 It was easy to read the dial gauge and easy to see the weighted gauge move.
 This canner also kept pressure at a lower level of heat than the others, which is great for anyone whose energy costs are high.

-The one thing to be aware of is that it's theoretically possible to loosen the screws that hold the lid on while the canner is under pressure.
+What we didn't like: The one thing to be aware of is that it's theoretically possible to loosen the screws that hold the lid on while the canner is under pressure.
 That, of course, would cause hot steam to vent.
 Experienced canners would certainly know better.

 Some users have also experienced vapor lock, where the lid suctions onto the canner as it cools, particularly if the weighted gauge is left in place after pressure is gone.
 I didn’t have that problem and the company website addresses how to fix it if it occurs.

-A great all-around canner from a company with a long reputation in the canning business, the Presto is simply reliable.
+What we liked: A great all-around canner from a company with a long reputation in the canning business, the Presto is simply reliable.
 It can hold seven one-quart or eight wide-mouth pints so there’s room for larger batches, and every jar sealed perfectly in our tests.